JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 The `NotRequired` and `ReadOnly` type qualifiers could also be used, e.g. `{"name": str, "year": NotRequired[int]}`.

+Note that some of the below problems can be mitigated by wrapping the dictionary, e.g. `TypedDict[{"name": str}]`.
+The in-preparation PEP 764 will propose this syntax.

 ### Problems

 _`|` operator_: The `|` operator is already defined for dictionaries,